 The gentleman, who graciously indulged my curiosity, said the deceased, Sergeant Erling C. Olsen, was a member of the U.S. Army Counter Intelligence Corps.
 He was also the gentleman’s uncle.
 He was on a mission behind enemy lines when he was killed eight weeks after D-Day.
 His nephew was trying to learn more about his fallen relative, but much of the information about the CIC is apparently still classified.
 (The gold lettering on Sergeant Olsen’s gravestone, he told me, was produced by rubbing the inscription with sand from Omaha Beach.)

 He said he felt a close bond with his uncle since he was born precisely two years later on the same day his uncle died.
 I smiled, and said: “I, too, was born on that day seven years after you.”
 His wife, who had been silent until then, asked, “Where do you live?”
 I responded: “In Clarendon, Virginia, less than a mile, as the crow flies, from Arlington National Cemetery.”
 At this she became somewhat emotional and withdrew.
 Her husband explained: “We live just a few miles from you in Burke, Virginia.”
 I didn’t know what else to say.

 In Second Timothy, Chapter 4, we are told that Christ, “at his appearing and his kingdom,” shall judge “the quick [the living] and the dead.”
 Having seen the beaches and battlegrounds of Normandy, I can’t help but wonder how the soldiers who gave their lives during the Second World War—that freedom might be given yet another chance—would want to be measured and remembered?
-Earlier this week, while watching “The War,” an outstanding documentary about World War II produced by Ken Burns and Lynn Novick, I found the answer in this two-minute tribute to some of the members of The Greatest Generation.
+Earlier this week, while watching “The War,” an outstanding documentary about World War II produced by Ken Burns and Lynn Novick, I found the answer in this this four-minute tribute to some of the members of The Greatest Generation.